Lukman-01/Smart-Contract-Applications/Hotel Booking/README.md

 8. **Lack of Withdrawal Mechanism for Security Deposit**: Currently, there is no way for the tenant to withdraw their security deposit after the agreement ends successfully.
 Consider adding a function for the tenant to reclaim their security deposit when the agreement is completed.
 Done.

 9. **Inconsistent Naming Conventions**: Ensure consistent naming conventions for variables and functions to improve code readability and avoid potential confusion.
+Done.